Special Prosciutto-cutor

 whatever, emperor.

 I haven't gone too far down that road yet, but thanks for getting the wheels turning.
+Are you a ham eater?

+I'm not a super ham enthusiast.
 You know, given a choice, I'd rather have a roast beef or something like that, but I don't have anything against ham.

 And I do, I'm familiar with the varieties of, you know, the country ham, the smoked ham, things like that.
+And I wouldn't say seek it out, but when it's served, I don't run away.

-chicken, obviously, but there's never been a ham sandwich from a fast food place other than like in a subway, I suppose.
+You know, there has been, obviously, roast beef fast food places, ham burgers, hot dog specific, chicken, obviously, but there's never been a ham sandwich from a fast food place other than like at a subway, I suppose.

 But no one's ever tried to put out like a big hammy or something like that.
+Am I missing something?
+I think you are.

 I think that

-Arby's, I believe, at some point had a thin sliced ham sandwich, and I know that Burger King had one a decade or two ago that was called the yumbo, like jumbo, but with a Y.
+Arby's, I believe, at some point had a thin sliced ham sandwich.
+And I know that Burger King had one a decade or two ago that was called the yumbo, like jumbo, but with a Y.

 I think, and it had that, I think it was on that long bun with sliced ham.
+I'm pretty sure that was a ham sandwich, too.

+Honey-baked ham.
 You would go in there and they just would have cases full of hams that you would take out of there.

 You would never eat there.